daytonaio/content/guides/20240920_guide_building_a_duckdb_playground_with_daytona.md

 ) TO 'client.csv' (DELIMITER ',', HEADER TRUE);
 ```

-## Step 5: Retrieve Distinct Days
+## Step 5: Retrieve List of Distinct Records in `day` Column

-Run the following SQL query to retrieve distinct days from the bank_marketing table.
-As this would be use in the creation of new columns, let us see it's unique data.
+Run the following SQL query to retrieve list of distinct days from the bank_marketing table.
+This results would be useful in the preparation of the SQL query for step 7.
+We need to know the unique records in the `day` column.

 ```sql
 SELECT DISTINCT day
 FROM 'bank_marketing.csv';
 ```

-## Step 6: Retrieve Distinct Month
+## Step 6: Retrieve List of Distinct Records in `month` Column

-Run the following SQL query to retrieve distinct months from the `bank_marketing` table.
-Same with this column too for the creation of a new column called `last_contact_date` later on the guide.
+Run the following SQL query to retrieve list of distinct months from the `bank_marketing` table.
+The results are also needed for the creation of a new column called `last_contact_date` later in step 7.

 ```sql
 SELECT DISTINCT month